This post contains affiliate links for which, if you click, we may make a small commission at no cost to you.

-Don’t worry, the form is very simple and is just a few extra keys into Turbo Tax.
+Don’t worry; the form is straightforward and is just a few extra keys into Turbo Tax.

 How Long Do I Need To Keep The Account Open?

-Most banks don’t require you to keep the bank account open after you are paid the bonus.
+Most banks don’t require you to keep the bank account open after paying the bonus.
 Also, In many cases, you can even have little to no money in the account after you meet the requirements and still get paid the bonus.
 Every bank is a little different, so read the fine print to be sure.

-Most banks will post the bonus to your account between 45 – 60 days.
-In general, banks will advertise that it can take up to 90 days to post.
-Some companies post the bonuses immediately after the requirements are met.
-I call these instant grat bonuses.
-A few of my favorite are:
+Most banks will post the bonus between 45 – 60 days to your account.
+Banks will advertise that it can take up to 90 days to post.

 You can also check out everydatapoint.com to see the average number of days it took for a bonus to post (as reported by other users).